liu-qilong/liu-qilong.github.io/contents/note/so-good-they-cant-ignore-you.md

     x: "https://x.com/liu_qi_long/status/1846823737716625597"
 ---

+# So Good They Can't Ignore You | Cal Newport

 > [So Good They Can't Ignore You - Cal Newport](https://www.amazon.com/gp/product/1455509124/)

 ## Rule #1 Don’t Follow Your Passion